Ares5468656f73/HACKBSPWM/README.md

 [Ares](https://github.com/Ares5468656f73/)

+>[!WARNING]
-This `README.md` file provides comprehensive information about the pentesting environment, how to install it using the `installer.sh` script, a brief description of each tool included, and the contents of the `installer.sh` script itself.
+>This `README.md` file provides comprehensive information about the pentesting >environment, how to install it using the `setup.sh` script, a brief description >of each tool included, and the contents of the scrips.